ebp-nor/genome_annotation_comparative_genomics_part1/02_miniprot.md

 You should investigate what the different options to the different programs mean.
 Usually you will get this information by running the program without any options, or by the option -h.
 Some options might not be relevant for your proposes, or we might have gotten something wrong, so it is always good to check.

 The alignment of UniProtKB/Swiss-Prot proteins took around 50 minutes when we ran it, but alignment of the related fungus proteins only took a couple of minutes.
+These jobs can be started independently of the softmasking.